-Background: The existing zoning bylaw provides no definition for the medical uses described in Section 6.110 therefore as part of another proposed amendment Medical Health Care Facilities has been defined with a variety of new medical uses under Section 2.00.
-Today medical uses encompass different sectors of medicine and medical processes that are being located in both retail and commercial areas - greater review is needed as to their proposed locations due such uses being large traffic and parking generators.
+Advisory Committee Commentary: The existing Zoning Bylaw provides no definition for the medical uses described in Section 6.110 therefore as part of another proposed amendment Medical Health Care Facilities has been defined with a variety of new medical uses under Section 2.00.
+Today medical uses encompass different sectors of medicine and medical processes that are being located in both retail and commercial areas - greater review is needed as to their proposed locations due to such uses being large traffic and parking generators.
+The Advisory Committee supports the recommendation of the Planning Board.